Gaelledumont/Projet-MLA/README.md

 ## Data Preparation

 1. **Download the 4GB subset of the OSCAR corpus (optional):**
-- If you need to create the `oscar_fr_4GB.txt` file, use the provided Python script in the report to download and extract a 4GB subset from Hugging Face Datasets:
+- If you need to create the `oscar_fr_4GB.txt` file, use the provided Python script below to download and extract a 4GB subset from Hugging Face Datasets:
 ```python
 from datasets import load_dataset
 import os